Charity Auction Software for Fundraising Auctions

 If you did not outline metrics for success before your event, you can still use these guidelines to help you evaluate your event and plan to use these as parameters for establishing fundraising strategies and goals for future events.

 Online charity auctions are a great way for nonprofit and community organizations to raise money for their cause.
 Not only do charity auctions have tremendous fundraising potential, but they are relatively easy to plan, especially with the help of our easy-to-use charity auction software.
 Here are some important tips for fundraising auction success.

-Keep in mind that your auction items are one of the biggest factors in determining the success of your auction.
-The more creative you are in sourcing auction packages and the more valuable these items are perceived by the auction attendees, the more successful you’ll be in your fundraising efforts.
+Remember that your auction items are one of the biggest factors in determining the success of your auction.
+The more creative you are in sourcing auction packages and the more valuable the auction attendees perceive these items, the more successful you’ll be in your fundraising efforts.
 Don’t be afraid to purchase auction items.
-That’s right, not all auction items have to be donated and you are shortchanging your organization if you aren’t willing to consider purchasing items for bidding.
-DoJiggy offers one-of-a-kind vacation packages that you won’t want to miss.
+That’s right, not all auction items have to be donated, and you are shortchanging your organization if you aren’t willing to consider purchasing items for bidding.

-Another important factor in auction management is promoting your auction.
-You can have the rarest of treasures to auction off at your event, but if nobody knows about it, the items do you no good.
+Another critical factor in auction management is promoting your auction.
+You can have the rarest treasures to auction off at your event, but if nobody knows about it, the items do you no good.
 Use your networks to inform people about the fundraiser.
 Post announcements on Social media often, highlight the auction event on your nonprofit website, send email invitations, ask volunteers, sponsors, and supporters to spread the word.
-Issue a press release to local media with information about the charity event making sure to emphasize how donations will support your cause.
-Be sure to highlight rare items that will be up for bid, as well as any activities or entertainment that might be part of your live charity auction.
+Issue a press release to local media with information about the charity event, emphasizing how donations will support your cause.
+Be sure to highlight rare items that will be up for bid, activities, and entertainment that are part of your live charity auction.